ibm-cloud-docs/dl/order-nsp.md

    * Optionally, select the network connection to be attached to the Direct Link gateway, and then enter a connection name.
 To add multiple network connections to the Direct Link gateway, click **Add Connection**.

-      * **Classic Infrastructure** networks allow you to connect to SoftLayer classic resources.
-The routing option that you select dictates the reachability of the resources in the selected location.
+      * **Classic Infrastructure** networks allow you to connect to IBM Cloud classic resources.
       * **VPC** networks can contain either first or second generation compute resources, allowing you to connect to your account’s VPC resources.

-The routing option selected determines the reachability of the resources in the selected location.
+      The routing option that you selected determines the reachability of the resources in the selected location.
 If you selected the **Global** routing option along with your location selections, the menu list displays all the VPCs globally available in the specific account.
 If you selected **Local** routing, then only the VPCs available in the local region for your account are displayed.
       {:note}

    A summary of your order is displayed with pricing estimates.